abel-framework/ABEL/README.md

-# ABEL: the Adaptable Beginning-to-End Linac simulation framework
+# ABEL: the Adaptable Beginning-to-End Linac framework

-The ABEL simulation framework is a particle-tracking framework for plasma-accelerator linacs, implemented at varying levels of complexity, for fast optimization.
+The ABEL simulation framework is a particle-tracking framework for multi-element particle accelerators (such as plasma-accelerator linacs, colliders, experimental test facilities, etc.), implemented at varying levels of complexity, for fast investigations or optimizations.
+As a systems code, it can be used for physics simulations as well as generating (and optimizing for) cost estimates.

-## Installation with pip
+## Installation with `pip`
 1. Clone the repository to a local folder, e.g., `git clone https://github.com/carlandreaslindstrom/ABEL.git`
 2. In your target python environment, run `pip install path-to-ABEL` where `path-to-ABEL` is where you have cloned ABEL to.
    If you want to be able to modify ABEL without uninstalling and reinstalling, you can run `pip install -e path-to-abel`, and the `abel`